-If Option 1/No Action is adopted, groundfish monitoring coverage level requirements would remain as defined in Amendment 16 and subsequent framework actions (FW 48 and FW 55).
+If Option 1/No Action is adopted, groundfish monitoring target coverage level requirements would remain as defined in Amendment 16 and subsequent framework actions (FW 48 and FW 55).
 Electronic monitoring may be used if deemed sufficient by NMFS.
 Currently, the target at-sea monitoring/electronic monitoring coverage level must meet the CV precision standard specified in the Standardized Bycatch Reporting Methodology (currently a 30 percent CV) for discard estimates at the stock level for all sectors and gears combined.
 Additionally, sector coverage levels are based on the most recent 3-year average of the total required coverage level (based on realized stock level CVs) necessary to reach the required CV for each stock, and are set using fishery performance criteria so that stocks that meet the performance criteria (not overfished, with overfishing not occurring according to the most recent available stock assessment, and that in the previous fishing year have less than 75 percent of the sector sub-ACL harvested, and less than 10 percent of catch comprised of discards) are not drivers for the annual coverage level.
 The minimum coverage level based on a CV standard is only appropriate for sector monitoring purposes if there is no evidence that behavior on observed and unobserved trips is different.
 If there is evidence that behavior is different, then a higher coverage level may be required to ensure the accuracy of discard estimates and to minimize the potential for bias in fisheries dependent information.

-4.1.1.2 Sector Monitoring Standard Option 2: Fixed Total At-Sea Monitoring Coverage Level Based on a Percentage of Trips
+4.1.1.2 Sector Monitoring Standard Option 2: Fixed Total At-Sea Target Monitoring Coverage Level Based on a Percentage of Trips

-A fixed total at-sea monitoring coverage level would be identified and would replace the current CV standard (including the performance criteria) for deploying human at-sea monitors (Section 4.1.1.1: Option 1/No Action).
+A fixed target total at-sea monitoring coverage level would be identified and would replace the current CV standard (including the performance criteria) for deploying human at-sea monitors (Section 4.1.1.1: Option 1/No Action).
 One of the following coverage levels - an annual target coverage level of all sector trips - would be selected by the Council in this action and applied to all future fishing years (unless changed in a subsequent action):

-4.1.1.2.1 Sub-option 2A - 25 percent
+- 4.1.1.2.1 Sub-option 2A 25 percent

-4.1.1.2.2 Sub-option 2B - 50 percent
+- 4.1.1.2.2 Sub-option 2B 50 percent

-4.1.1.2.3 Sub-option 2C - 75 percent
+- 4.1.1.2.3 Sub-option 2C 75 percent

-4.1.1.2.4 Sub-option 2D - 100 percent
+- 4.1.1.2.4 Sub-option 2D 100 percent

-For whichever coverage rate is chosen, sectors would achieve the monitoring standard through the use of human at-sea monitors, or through the selected options for substitute sector monitoring tools in Section 4.1.2.
+For whichever coverage rate is chosen, sectors would achieve the target monitoring standard through the use of human at-sea monitors, or through the selected options for substitute sector monitoring tools in Section 4.1.2.
 The substitute options for sector monitoring tools are expected to achieve or exceed the monitoring standard.
-Each sector would be responsible for meeting the coverage rate at the sector level.
+For example, under Sector Monitoring Tools Option 1, the camera would be on for the standard sub-option selected (25% -100% of trips), while for Tools Option 2 and 3, the camera would be on all the time (Section 4.1.2).
+Each sector would be responsible for meeting the target coverage rate at the sector level.

 Total at-sea monitoring coverage is combined NEFOP and ASM.
-This measure would not change the trip selection system or any aspect of the process for how trips are selected for coverage and deployed.3
+This measure would not change the trip selection system or any aspect of the process for how trips are selected for coverage and deployed.